Yendi Senior High School: History

 As of 2016, the school had a girls' dormitory with 500 students.

 In 2018, Alhaji Faruok Aliu Mahama donated GH¢ 10,000.00 to the school for a water project.

 The Jubilee Park at the school was used in January 2019 as part of the coronation process for Yaa Naa Abubakari Mahama as king of Dagbon.

+Courses

+YESS offers a lot of courses.
+Below are the courses offered;